Texas Cooking Logo

 Cut a thin slice lengthwise off each zucchini.
 Hollow out inside with a teaspoon or whatever.
 Chop up the thin slice and the insides.
 Parboil the zucchini in salted water in a large skillet or stockpot for about five minutes or until crisp-tender.
 Remove and drain on paper towels.

-Melt the 3 tablespoons of butter in a small saucepan.
-Add one tablespoon of the butter to the breadcrumbs and mix.
-Set aside remaining butter and breadcrumbs.
+Melt the 3 tablespoons of butter in a skillet.
+Add one tablespoon of the butter to the breadcrumbs, mix and set aside.

-In a skillet, saut the onion and garlic in the remaining butter, add chopped zucchini and cook for 2 minutes.
-Stir in the egg, salt and rice mix, blend well, add the cheese and blend well.
+Add the chopped onion and garlic to the butter in the skillet and sauté until onion is transparent.
+Add the chopped zucchini and cook for 2 more minutes.
+Stir in the egg, salt and rice mix, blending well.
+Add the cheese and stir until melted.

 Spoon the filling into the hollowed zucchini.
 Top with the breadcrumbs.
 Make a little foil "boat" for each zucchini.
 Cook on a covered grill at 350 degrees for 30 minutes.
-You may have to take it to the broiler to brown the breadcrumbs, or use the propane torch (see below).
+You may have to take it to the broiler to brown the breadcrumbs, or use a propane torch.
+(A little hand-held propane torch is a handy kitchen gadget.
+You can brown the top of anything in nothing flat.
+They are also handy for charring chiles for peeling.
+Just don't work too close to the curtains.)

 • 1 cup Brussels sprouts